BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 ---

 We are back!
 Wow has it really been two years?
-Ironically our last post was celebrating the one year mark and new things to come and then radio silence...
+Ironically our last post was celebrating the one year mark with new things to come and then... radio silence.

-Alas, we missed you all and we are back with a fresh new design and content.
+Alas, we missed y'all and are back with a fresh new design and content.
 This week I wanted to cover Swift 4's `Codable` protocol.
 I know, I can hear your groans now about another `Codable` article, but I wanted to use this article to showcase `Codable` in a practical HTTP API setting.
-Plus it gives me the excuse to show off the new version 3 of [SwiftHTTP](https://github.com/daltoniam/SwiftHTTP) and to offically deprecate [JSONJoy](https://github.com/daltoniam/JSONJoy-Swift) (Apple decided to create even more joy).
+Plus it gives me the excuse to show off the new version 3 of [SwiftHTTP](https://github.com/daltoniam/SwiftHTTP) and to officially deprecate [JSONJoy](https://github.com/daltoniam/JSONJoy-Swift) (Apple decided to create even more joy, lame pun intended).

-First off, if you want a great technical explanation of the `Codable` protocol, please check out Mike Ash's wonderful [post](https://www.mikeash.com/pyblog/friday-qa-2017-07-14-swiftcodable.html) about it.
-I am going to focus on a more high level and example driven implementation, so without further ramblings, example time!
+First off, if you want a great technical explanation of the `Codable` protocol, please check out Mike Ash's wonderful [post](https://www.mikeash.com/pyblog/friday-qa-2017-07-14-swiftcodable.html).
+I am going to focus on high level details with examples to drive home the point.
+Without any further ramblings, example time!

  Let's write a quick web server in Go (because we like Go and it gives us a full example to work with).